budelman/nielsen-dma-rankings/README.md

-This is the map of Nielen [Designated Marketing Areas](http://en.wikipedia.org/wiki/Media_market) using D3.js.
+This is the map of Nielsen [Designated Marketing Areas](http://en.wikipedia.org/wiki/Media_market) using D3.js.
 Hover over an area for the corresponding data related to each marketing area.

 [View live map](http://bl.ocks.org/simzou/6459889)